 It supports AMD 2-way CrossfireX on its 2x PCI-E x16 slots and has 3x PCI-E x1 slots for expansion cards.
 There are 2x M.2 connectors that use independent PCI lanes(Primary M.2 connector uses PCI lanes from CPU and secondary M.2 slot from chipset) while the first PCI-E x1 slot shares bandwidth with the 2nd PCI-E x1 slot which will result in disabling of one of them if the any of them is being used.

 The board uses EZ Debug LEDs for troubleshooting and comes with 6 total fan headers that include the CPU fan and water pump connectors.
 At the I/O there are mostly USB 3.2 ports and also a Type C port for USB type C devices.
 For updating the BIOS, you will also get a BIOS Flash button on the I/O and a Realtek 1G LAN port.

-It supports 2 way AMD CrossfireX and has 2x M.2 connectors for fast SSDs.
-The primary M.2 connector uses an aluminium shield for heat dissipation and the primary PCI-E x16 slot uses steel armour for more strength to provide good support to heavy graphics cards.
+It supports 2-way AMD CrossfireX and has 2x M.2 connectors for fast SSDs.
+The primary M.2 connector uses an aluminum shield for heat dissipation and the primary PCI-E x16 slot uses steel armor for more strength to provide good support to heavy graphics cards.
 Moreover, it comes with an inbuilt wifi adapter that supports Intel Wifi 6 that delivers super-fast internet speed support of up to 9.6Gbps.